srAtKong/kong-plugin-enc-dec/README.md

 | `config.response_auth_header`   | Authorization| Response header to lookup plaintext |
 | `config.downstream_auth_header`   | Authorization| Downstream header to populate JWE |

+## Usage
+1. Create a service with host "httpbin.org/anything"
+2. Create a route to the service
+3. Apply the plugin to the service/route
+4. Test

+Send a request to the route with some ciphertext for the Auth header.

+Examine the response to view the upstream request and response where the Auth header is decrupted and encrypted